New Music Conductor Fellowship

 Selection #2: link to 5 min. of an unedited performance video; may include up to 2 pieces, with the selection for each piece being unedited

 NOTE: The initial screen will be done by Music Director Vimbayi Kaziboni.
 Up to 5 applicants will be selected as finalists and asked to have a short 15-minute ZOOM interview with MD Kaziboni, along with Conference Artistic Director Kurt Rohde.
-Please note that all participants for the 2025 Conference must be up to date with full vaccination for the COVID-19 virus not less than 1 month prior to the beginning of the 2025 Conference.
-For questions about the application, please email the Executive Director Kathryn Welter at welter@composersconference.org.
+Please note that all participants for the 2026 Conference should be up to date with full vaccination for the COVID-19 virus not less than 1 month prior to the beginning of the 2026 Conference.
+For questions about the application, please email Executive Director Adrian Morejon at amorejon@composersconference.org.

 This fellowship is funded by Kurt Rohde.